Rbfinch/grepq/README.md

 <details>
   <summary>Details</summary>
-  <p>Conditions and versions as above, but the FASTQ file was gzip-compressed. `grepq` was run with the `-x` option, `ripgrep` with the `-z` option, and `grep` with the `-Z` option.
+  <p>Conditions and versions as above, but the FASTQ file was gzip-compressed. `grepq` was run with the `--read-gzip` option, `ripgrep` with the `-z` option, and `grep` with the `-Z` option.
 The clock times, given in seconds, are the mean of 10 runs, and S.D. is the standard deviation of the clock times, also given in seconds.</p>
 </details>

 **3. Predicates**